ravenawk/patsbytes/content/articles/ansible_collections.md

   version: 2.6.1
   source: https://galaxy.ansible.com
 ```

-Let's use this requirements file and install those collections.
+Let's use this requirements file and the -p option to install those collections.
+We will install it in a collections folder in the directory we have our playbook.
+As noted before, even though this isn't in our path, Ansible will still look there.

 ```bashsession
 $ ansible-galaxy collection install -r collections/requirements.yml -p ./collections